huangm96/webapi-iv-guided/notes.md

 - search your repo on Github > connect
 - choose the branch to deploy and automaic deploy
 - click deploy branch
 - go to the overview tap
+- once it is "Deployed" click on open app on the top right
+-